Gun Safety: Why Should You Use Ear Protection When Shooting a Firearm?

 Why Should You Use Ear Protection When Shooting a Firearm - Pro Tip

-Are you looking for a surefire way to get the best hearing protection from dangerous noise levels?
 Look no further than TradeSmart's earplug and earmuff combo!
 With this incredible combination, you'll achieve the highest Noise Reduction Rating (NRR) possible.
-The earplugs alone provide an NRR of 33; when combined with the earmuffs (NRR 28), you'll be able to reduce noise levels up to 38!
+The earplugs alone provide an NRR of 33; when combined with the earmuffs (NRR 28), you'll be able to reduce noise levels up to 38.

 Tips for Using Hearing Protection While Shooting a Firearm